dknoma/kiyobot/README.md

 # Kiyobot Revision History

 ## Version 1.2.1
-* Fixed error where error inputstream was not being read in by the bot.
+* Fixed error where error inputstream was not being read in by the kiyobot.
 Will now display the correct error message output form the Eventer service.
 * Fixed gson wrongly escaping characters with HTML encoding which is not needed for Discord display.

 ## Version 1.2.0
 * Added functionality that integrates Project 4 Eventer: An Event Ticket Service.
     * Eventer is a basic testing webservice that allows clients to create users, create events, purchase tickets, and transfer tickets between users.
-    * The bot's commands basically make API calls to the appropriate URLs, sending the appropriate request body, and outputting the response back to the Discord channel the command was called in.
+    * The kiyobot's commands basically make API calls to the appropriate URLs, sending the appropriate request body, and outputting the response back to the Discord channel the command was called in.

 ## Version 1.1.0
 * Added ```exgfx``` commands: !addexgfx and !getexgfx that interact with a SQL database

 ## Version 1.0.0
 * __Kiyobot__:
-    * A basic messaging bot.
+    * A basic messaging kiyobot.
     * It can read in commands from the channel, and output the corresponding message to that channel.
     * It can also interact with a MySQL or PostgreSQL database.
         * It uses the below SQLModeler API.
-    * The user will also need to specify their bot's authorization token in a config.json file.
+    * The user will also need to specify their kiyobot's authorization token in a config.json file.
         * The user needs to create a Discord application before using this API or else the API does nothing.
         * [Read this first.](https://discordapp.com/developers/docs/intro)
         * [Link to making a Discord application.](https://discordapp.com/developers/applications)
-        * NOTE: Please DO NOT store your token in a public location as it is against Discords policy (and will allow unintended users to use your bot!).
+        * NOTE: Please DO NOT store your token in a public location as it is against Discords policy (and will allow unintended users to use your kiyobot!).

 ## Version 0.1.0
-* Basic library testing for the bot.
+* Basic library testing for the kiyobot.

 ## Version 0.0.0
 * Repository setup.